-If you are looking for new playground safety surfacing, or need a top-off of Engineered Wood Fiber in Minnesota, you have come to the right place!
+If you are looking for a new playground safety surface, or need a top-off of Engineered Wood Fiber in Minnesota, you have come to the right place!
 Playground safety surfacing is one of the most important safety aspects in a playground.
-Every playground safety surface option has pros and cons!
+Every safety surface option has pros and cons!
 We will take an objective look at your needs and give you tailored options to choose from.
 Our quality products are made within the United States of America and comply with IPEMA safety guidelines and certifications.

-What is the Purpose of Safety Surfacing?
+What is the Purpose of Playground Safety Surfacing?

 The most recent study of 2,691 playground equipment-related incidents reported to the CPSC from 2001-2008 indicated that falls are the most common hazard pattern at 44% of injuries.

 The surfacing under and around playground equipment is one of the most important factors in reducing the likelihood of life-threatening head injuries.